 The PBRF is the New Zealand Government's formal tertiary institution research performance assessment.
 It was introduced in 2003 to encourage and reward research excellence in New Zealand's tertiary education sector, and is managed by the Tertiary Education Commission (TEC).

-The quality evaluation process comprises a peer review assessment of evidence portfolios submitted by tertiary institutions to TEC.
-The portfolios describe eligible staff members' research outputs and their contributions to the research environment as well as peer esteem.
+The quality evaluation process comprises a peer review assessment of evidence portfolios submitted by tertiary institutions to the TEC.
+The portfolios describe eligible staff members research outputs and their contributions to the research environment as well as peer esteem.

-This quality evaluation enables TEC to calculate an aggregate quality score for each TEO (Tertiary Education Organisation).
+This quality evaluation enables the TEC to calculate an aggregate quality score for each Tertiary Education Organisation (TEO).
 This gives stakeholders reliable information about the quality and level of research in the tertiary education sector.